Oru Adaar Love: Critical reception

 S.R.
-Praveen of The Hindu stated "Oru Adaar Love on a Valentine’s day seems to be the handiwork of the culture police, for love hardly ever got such a shabby treatment on screen.
+Praveen of The Hindu stated "Oru Adaar Love on a Valentine's Day seems to be the handiwork of the culture police, for love hardly ever got such a shabby treatment on screen.
 If only a wink could save this experiment in mediocrity", referring to a scene from a song in the movie where the lead female actor winks, that went viral on the internet before the movie's release.

 The Times of India gave 2.5 out of 5 stars, stating: "Oru Adaar Love seems like a quickly put together movie trying to cash in on the rather unexpected publicity that came its way.
 There are unpredictable twists in the tale, however, that may keep viewers hooked till the end."

 India Today gave 2 out of 5 stars, stating: "Oru Adaar Love's lacklustre story and underdeveloped character arcs struggle hard to entertain the audience throughout the film."

-The News Minute gave 1 out of 5 stars, stating: "The film appears to say that the wrongs that men do aren’t really all that wrong.
-The misogyny doesn’t even try to hide behind any ‘larger’ story like in some movies."
+The News Minute gave 1 out of 5 stars, stating: "The film appears to say that the wrongs that men do aren't really all that wrong.
+The misogyny doesn't even try to hide behind any ‘larger’ story like in some movies."

 Times Now gave 2 out of 5 stars, stating: "The film does no justice to the title but you can watch it to reminisce about your high school days and your first crushes.
-But when it comes to high school romances, I would still prefer watching Trisha Krishnan-Vijay Sethupathi’s 96."
+But when it comes to high school romances, I would still prefer watching Trisha Krishnan-Vijay Sethupathi's '96 (film)."

 The Week gave 1 out of 5 stars, stating: "One of the oft used cliches when reviewing a movie is 'old wine in new bottle'.
 In Omar Lulu's case, he has just a bottle and filled with some water that has the colour of wine."

 News18 gave 2 out of 5 stars, stating: "Everything has been planned conveniently to suit a violent ending.
 What could have turned into an engaging tale of teenage realisation ends up nowhere.
-It’s a lost opportunity."
+It's a lost opportunity."

 The Indian Express gave 2 out of 5 stars, stating: "Oru Adaar Love has no plot as such except for a predictable romantic triangle that plays out between Priya Prakash Varrier, Roshan Abdul Rahoof and Noorin Shereef.
-The point the film tries to make hasn’t been fleshed out fully to last a two-hour long narration.
-The entire movie feels like one big set up to achieve a moment that’s fashioned to make the audience sob."
+The point the film tries to make hasn't been fleshed out fully to last a two-hour long narration.
+The entire movie feels like one big set up to achieve a moment that's fashioned to make the audience sob."

 Sify gave 2 out of 5 stars, stating: "Oru Adaar Love provides some unexpected surprises but you would require real patience to sit through until then.
-It’s a no brainer, often offensive school kid romance that uses every technique to entertain.
+It's a no brainer, often offensive school kid romance that uses every technique to entertain.
 If that is your idea of fun, you may find this one fine."